 Made with oat milk, this matcha milk recipe is sweet, creamy, and completely delicious.
-Stock your refrigerator this summer with this green drink everyone will love.
+Stock your refrigerator this summer with this green drink to make matcha frappuccinos and iced lattes.

 What is Matcha Milk?